navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 This new version includes the following:

-* updated to run NavCoin v4.2.1
+* Updated to run NavCoin v4.2.1
-* includes fully-synced blockchain
+* Includes fully-synced blockchain
 * ZRAM swap space enabled and prioritised
-* default SD swap space increased to 500MB
+* Default SD swap space increased to 500MB

 ### NavPi v1.0.9 "Optimised"